TOKENS, PALETTES, AND THEMES

 New tokens were hard to use and understand

 In the months after launch, I had been asked by almost every member of our front-end team how to match palette changes in designs in the codebase, as technical documentation did not yet exist.
-After meeting with the engineering team, it turned out that this tokens system actually created more work for the developers than it saved, and I was given the feedback that more time and training was needed before implementation.
+After meeting with the engineering team, it turned out that this tokens system actually created more work for the developers than it saved, and I was given the feedback that more time and training was needed before implementation would be possible.

 Adapting to technical needs